thanseefpp/Gemstone-Price-Prediction/README.md

 python3 clean_code.py
 ```

-- For Pushing this code your repo you have to install git lfs
+- For Pushing this code to your repo you have to install git lfs

 ```
 git lfs install